lhelms2/howto_rtd/docs/source/quick_rst.rst

 Lists
 ------

-For guidelines on when to use bullet or numbered lists, see :ref:`lists` in the style guide.
+For guidelines on using bullet and numbered lists, see :ref:`lists` in the style guide.

 .. _bullet:

 Bullet Lists
 ~~~~~~~~~~~~~

-Bullet lists can be created using - (hyphen), * (asterisk), or + (plus sign).
+Bullet lists are created using - (hyphen), * (asterisk), or + (plus sign).

-There must be a blank line inserted before the first item in the list and after the last item.
+There must be a blank line before the first item in the list and after the last item.

 .. code-block:: rst